-"No Distinction between Contemplating the Created Realities and Contemplating the One God"

-constructions and "stories," no more reliable than, say, political opinions.
+Continental postmodern philosophy is not only deconstructing the rationality and objectivity of concepts and values, it also maintains that "nature is not possessed of the epistemological finality and inevitability implied by the category of the given; it is created in the process of historical construction, and may be reconstructed as and when required."20 A corollary implication among many postmodernists is that even natural sciences are therefore but social constructions and "stories," no more reliable than, say, political opinions.
 They push the claim of the perspectival and relativistic nature of human knowing to its logical end.
-Such postmodern rebuttal of the rationality of the scientific enterprise is both misguided and deeply biased.
+Such postmodern rebuttal of the rationality of the scientific enterprise is both misguided and deeply biased.21

-In Kärkkäinen's theological assessment, the modernist construction of nature as autonomous and the postmodern deconstruction of its rational basis are both mistaken.
-However, both moves make a critical positive statement that nature is a socially constructed concept.
-The contested nature of "nature" should be welcomed by theologians as it gives new and unsurpassed resources in loading the concept with a robust trinitarian theological meaning.
+In Kärkkäinen's theological assessment, the modernist construction of nature as autonomous and the postmodern deconstruction of its rational basis are both mistaken.22 However, both moves make a critical positive statement that nature is a socially constructed concept.23 The contested nature of "nature" should be welcomed by theologians as it gives new and unsurpassed resources in loading the concept with a robust trinitarian theological meaning.
 At the same time, theologians should be constantly reminded of the impossibility of speaking properly of "natural theology," "natural knowledge of God," or "natural law" unless nature's meaning is determined.
-Kärkkäinen laments that with the exception of the triology by McGrath in his Scientific Theology, even the most recent major theological accounts of the doctrine of creation are basically silent about this essential task.
+Kärkkäinen laments that with the exception of the triology by McGrath in his Scientific Theology, even the most recent major theological accounts of the doctrine of creation are basically silent about this essential task.24

 Kärkkäinen's survey and assessment are to be complemented by an eastern, and in particular, an ancient Chinese view of nature.
-Chinese philosopher Zhang Dainian 张岱年 (1909-2004) surveys the historical development of the concept of ziran 自然 and concludes that for most of the time, ziran in ancient Chinese literature refers to "that which is naturally so, or spontaneously so."
+Chinese philosopher Zhang Dainian 张岱年25 (1909-2004) surveys the historical development of the concept of ziran 自然 and concludes that for most of the time, ziran in ancient Chinese literature refers to "that which is naturally so, or spontaneously so."
 Laozi 老子 (571 BC-471 BC) uses ziran and argues against the concept of God creating the universe.
-Ruan Ji 阮籍 (210-263) is the first
+Ruan Ji 阮籍 (210-263) is the first who employs ziran to refer to the totality of heaven, earth, and the ten thousand